1 of 5

 · Certificate of Clinical Competence in Speech-Language Pathology, American Speech-Language-Hearing Association (ASHA), since 2011

-· Licensed Speech-Language Pathologist in Texas, California, New Mexico and Washington state
+· Licensed Speech-Language Pathologist in Texas

 · Licensed Early Childhood through Sixth Grade Teacher (EC-6 Generalist), State of Texas, since 2009